-The High Priestess symbolises the hidden knowledge that is available to us.
+The High Priestess symbolises the hidden knowledge that is available to all of us.
 She is the mother earth, the hidden veil, the doorway to understanding all that has gone before and that which is to come.
 She guards the entrance to that which is hidden yet her very presence invites us to seek for ourselves.

 One pillar is black, the other white (dark and light, sun and the moon, day and night).
 The ‘B’ and ‘J’ inscribed on the pillars are thought to stand for Boaz and Jachin – the two pillars that stood at the entranceway to Solomon’s temple.

 “ For the front of the temple he made two pillars, which together were thirty-five cubits long, each with a capital five cubits high.
 He made interwoven chains and put them on top of the pillars.
 He also made a hundred pomegranates and attached them to the chains.
 He erected the pillars in the front of the temple, one to the south and one to the north.
 The one to the south he named Jakin and the one to the north Boaz.”